 This amount is provided for illustrative purposes only.
 The amount you may be eligible to borrow will be based on a full application.
 All applications for loans are subject to Keystart's standard credit policies and loan approval criteria, and depend on the particular circumstances and credit attributes of each applicant.
 Actual loan amounts approved may therefore be different to the results presented.

-Getting your own home is an exciting time.
-It's a big step and will take you on quite a journey.
+Getting your own home is an exciting time and will take you on quite a journey.
+Don't worry - we're here to help you through the process so you can focus on enjoying your new home.

 We have a few eligibility requirements - you can find out if you qualify (we call this pre-qualification) in five minutes.